tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 For companies to develop world-class software, finding the IT talent to develop these sophisticated solutions can be a real challenge, the authors explain.
 The authors say that "not only has the breadth of skills increased, but the depth of skill required (advanced versus basic) has increased also."
 And given how quickly technologies are changing, you also need people who aren't just locked in the present but who will "quickly acquire" tomorrow's technologies as well.

-In [*Overcomplicated: Technology at the Limits of Comprehension*](https://www.amazon.com/Overcomplicated-Technology-at-Limits-Comprehension/dp/0143131303), Samuel Arbesman also expands on the trend away from single solution systems to multiple system solutions.
+In [*Overcomplicated: Technology at the Limits of Comprehension*](https://www.amazon.com/Overcomplicated-Technology-at-Limits-Comprehension/dp/0143131303), Samuel Arbesman also expands on the trend away from single-solution systems to multiple-system solutions.
 Arbesman talks about how we’ve built systems that very few people fully understand, and these systems are interacting with other systems (often through APIs) in ways no one can fully predict.
 Sometimes when these complex systems have bugs (such as with Toyota’s acceleration problem), we end up scrambling through millions of lines of code across many different systems, trying in vain to find the problem.

 Again, what's the end result of this increased complexity?
 In software development contexts, technical knowledge is increasing in its value while generalist skills like writing are decreasing in value.

 In a comical article called ["How it feels to learn JavaScript in 2016"](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f), Jose Aguinaga contrasts what it's like to learn JavaScript today versus a number of years ago.
 His format is an imagined conversation between a newbie and advanced frontend developer.
-Here's a quick excerpt:

-> I need to create a page that displays the latest activity from the users, so I just need to get the data from the REST endpoint and display it in some sort of filterable table, and update it if anything changes in the server.
-I was thinking maybe using jQuery to fetch and display the data?
->
-> -Oh my god no, no one uses jQuery anymore.
-You should try learning React, it’s 2016.
->
-> Oh, OK.
-What’s React?
->
-> -It’s a super cool library made by some guys at Facebook, it really brings control and performance to your application, by allowing you to handle any view changes very easily.
->
-> That sounds neat.
-Can I use React to display data from the server?
->
-> -Yeah, but first you need to add React and React DOM as a library in your webpage....

-Aguinaga goes on to explain about 30 different JavaScript frameworks and technologies that frontend developers need to sort through when coding.
-Aguinaga's article illustrates how, for the past few decades (at least behind the scenes in the realm of development), technology has been getting more and more complex and specialized &mdash; more extensive, varied, complicated, and diverse.
+Aguinaga explains about 30 different confusing JavaScript frameworks and technologies that frontend developers need to sort through when coding.
+Aguinaga's article illustrates how, for the past few decades (at least behind the scenes in the realm of JavaScript development), technology has been getting more and more complex and specialized &mdash; more extensive, varied, complicated, and diverse.
 The engineer who implements the frontend of a site has a very different skill set from the one working on the backend.

 For contrast, think back to a time when we had "webmasters."
-The idea of a "webmaster" &mdash; a person who handles all aspects of a website &mdash; is an especially dated idea, like a mechanic who can work on any model of cars.
+The idea of a "webmaster" &mdash; a person who handles all aspects of a website &mdash; is an especially dated idea, like a mechanic who can work on any model of car.
 Specialization has permeated all aspects of technology organizations.
 Today, you’re not just a "software developer."
 You’re a JavaScript developer for web apps, you’re an Oracle database specialist, you’re a release management configuration engineer, and so on.

 We have these specialists because complexity has increased.
 An article in the _Harvard Business Review_ noted that we’ve even moved past specialization into "Hyperspecialization."
 The authors explain: